-In April 2020, the Company announced that in order to ease the burden on clinical trial sites and enable healthcare professionals to focus their efforts on caring for patients with COVID-19, the enrollment of new patients in the Company's ongoing clinical trials was temporarily paused.
-There was no interruption to the treatment of patients enrolled at that time.
-In May 2020, the Company announced that enrollment of new patients in the Company's clinical trials, including the global Phase 3 clinical trial for patients with biliary tract cancer (NuTide:121), the Phase 1 and Phase 1b clinical trials of NUC-3373 and the Phase 1 clinical trial of NUC-7738, had re-commenced.
+During the early months of the pandemic the Company announced that there was some temporary interruption to the enrollment of new patients in the Company's ongoing clinical trials.
+In May 2020, the Company further announced that enrollment of new patients in the Company's clinical trials had re-commenced.
 While the Company continues to evaluate the impact of COVID-19 on its operations, the Company believes that this pandemic will inevitably cause some delays to the timing of initiation and completion of its clinical trials.
 The Company is continuing to monitor the impact of COVID-19.